Psychologist's fallacy: Alternative statements of the fallacy

 In this alternative form, the fallacy is described as a specific form of the "similar to me" stereotype: what is unknown about another person is assumed, for simplicity, using things the observer knows about themself.
 Such a bias leads the observer to presuppose knowledge or skills, or lack of such, possessed by another person.
 For example, "I (or everyone I know or most people I know) don't know very much about chemistry.
 Therefore I can assume that this other person knows very little about chemistry."
 This assumption may be true in any number of specific cases, making inductive reasoning based on this assumption cogent, but is not applicable in the general case (there are many people who are very knowledgeable in the field of chemistry), and therefore deductive reasoning based on this assumption may be invalid.

 These alternative statements, however, do not match what William James characterized when he named the fallacy.

+Examples from literature

+Victor Frankl (1946) "Man's Search for Meaning":